SharonLutz/reverseDirection/README.md

 E\[Xtrue \] = &gamma;<sub>o</sub> + &gamma;<sub>G</sub> G

 All of these values are inputted by the user (i.e. the intercept gamma0, and the genetic effect size gammaG).
-If there is no measurement error (measurementError==F), then X=X<sub>true</sub>.
-If there is measurement error (measurementError==T), then the measured exposure X is generated from the true exposure X<sub>true</sub> such that
+If there is no measurement error (input measurementError=F), then X=X<sub>true</sub>.
+If there is measurement error (input measurementError=T), then the measured exposure X is generated from the true exposure X<sub>true</sub> such that

 E\[X \] = &delta;<sub>o</sub> + &delta;<sub>X</sub> X<sub>true</sub>